 An item of property, plant and equipment is derecognised upon disposal or when there is no future economic benefit to the Company.
 Gains and losses between the carrying amount and the disposal proceeds are taken to profit or loss.

 Note 1.
-Significant accounting policies (cont.)
+Material accounting policies information (cont.)

 Lease liabilities